-When it comes to selecting the best pool for your own personal oasis, there are a lot of decisions you have to make.
+When it comes to selecting the best pool for your own personal oasis, there are several decisions you have to make.
 How much money do you want to invest upfront?
-How often will the pool be used?
-While these are important questions to ask yourself and go over with your pool specialist, many families find that the benefits of a fiberglass pool meet their needs.
+How often are you able to clean it?
+And how often will you use the pool?
+While these are important questions to ask yourself and one of our pool specialists, many families find that the benefits of a fiberglass pool meet their needs.
 Ready to dive into your own fiberglass pool from Aqua Leisure Pools and Spas?
 Take a look at some of these benefits!

-When longevity is critical to your pool-making process, a fiberglass pool is what you need.
+When longevity is critical to your pool-buying process, a fiberglass pool is what you need.
 Consider this, when you have a pool with a vinyl liner, you’ll need to replace that every 10 to 25 years.
 The average cost to replace a vinyl liner is $3,500.
-And if you’re just starting out, this will become quite the expense.
+If you’re just starting out, this will become quite the expense.

-But a fiberglass pool has a lifetime warranty, meaning what you see is what you have, until you decide you don’t want the pool anymore.
+But fiberglass has a lifetime warranty, meaning what you see is what you have… until you decide you don’t want the pool anymore.
 But let’s face it — once you have it, you won’t be able to imagine your backyard without it.

 Besides, why would you want to leave it behind?
-A fiberglass pool is 17 times stronger than concrete and can flex up to one foot without a fracture.
+Fiberglass is 17 times stronger than concrete and can flex up to one foot without a fracture.
 It’s virtually bulletproof!
-Plus they can’t rot or corrode, don’t depreciate and if you ever move, you can take it with you!
+Plus, these pools can’t rot or corrode and don’t depreciate.

-You wanted a home pool to relax and enjoy your downtime, not spend hours on maintenance and bringing in pool repair professionals just so you can float a handful of times during the season.
+You wanted a home pool to relax and enjoy your downtime, not something you spend hours maintaining and hundreds of dollars on pool repairs just to float a handful of times over the summer.
 With a fiberglass pool from Aqua Leisure Pools and Spas, your pool maintenance is hassle-free.

 All of our fiberglass pools come to you as a finished product with quality control done at the factory.
-This is unlike a vinyl liner pool that comes in a kit.
-Those require assembly and most often, the best help you’ll get is from a seasonal hire, not an experienced pool professional.
+This is unlike a vinyl liner pool that comes in a kit, as those require assembly.

-But even once setup is done, you need to consider the day-to-day maintenance.
+Even once setup is done, you need to consider the day-to-day maintenance.
 Did you know that a fiberglass pool stays cleaner and requires less vacuuming time?
-Because of the non-porous finish of a fiberglass pool, your cleaning maintenance is reduced by 90% because the dirt and grime won’t adhere to the pool’s smooth surface.
+Because of the non-porous finish of fiberglass, your cleaning maintenance reduces by 90% because the dirt and grime won’t adhere to the pool’s smooth surface.

 Plus, with the main drain at the bottom of the pool, those grass clippings from dirty feet will simply fall to the bottom and be drawn into the filter.

-Sure, a fiberglass pool may cost you more upfront, but when you look at the lifetime of a pool, the savings are huge!
+Sure, a fiberglass pool may cost you more upfront than vinyl, but when you look at the lifetime savings of a pool, the cost difference is huge!
 Let’s break it down:

 This is one of the most amusing, and most common, of all the myths and misconceptions we’ve heard regarding fiberglass pools.
-If you are told a fiberglass pool will pop out of the ground, remember this: the pool has 80 tons of water in it.
-Chances are, it’s not going anywhere.
+If you are told a fiberglass pool will pop out of the ground, remember this: The pool has 80 tons of water in it, it’s not going anywhere.

 So why would you need to drain a pool?
 Concrete pools need frequent draining to remove cracks, acid wash, clean stains, and re-plaster the pool.
 Similarly, vinyl liner pools must be drained to replace or repair liners.

 But guess what?
-Fiberglass pools never need resurfacing so there is no need to drain the pool so that floating-issue isn’t actually an issue at all.
+They never need resurfacing, so there is no need to drain the pool.
+That floating issue isn’t actually an issue at all.
 Don’t believe us?
 Take a look:

 And you have our word: Having installed hundreds of fiberglass pools in the ground, we have never had a pool float after installation.

-Typically, if someone is comparing a fiberglass pool to a liner pool – apples to apples, features with features – they will find that a fiberglass unit typically runs $3k-$5k more, initially.
+Typically, if someone is comparing a fiberglass pool to a liner pool, they will find that a fiberglass unit typically runs $3K-$5K more, initially.
 We say initially because when considering the cost of pools, there are two different ways to arrive at the number.

 The first way is by solely looking at the initial cost of the project.
-The second, unlike the first method, takes the initial price but also adds the expenses of the pool over the course of its lifetime.
+The second way, unlike the first method, takes the initial price but also adds the expenses of the pool over the course of its lifetime.

 With a fiberglass pool, there aren’t any large expenses down the road for a homeowner to worry about.
 This is one of the great beauties of fiberglass.